 In general, you obviously know who you are as a company and after brand.
-Your work is something that you are invested in and that you feel assured and confident about.
+Your work is something that you are invested in and you feel assured and confident about.

-This is the starting place of building a brand.
+That is the starting place of building a brand.

 Why bother putting all of this time and effort into something that’s sort of intangible?
 Because it “sets all of your ducks in a row” for your future decisions.

 Taking the time to define your brand will save you time, energy, and a heck of a lot of money down the road.

 How?
 Think of how many times you have to repeat your product, service, offerings, mission statement, tone of voice, target market, and everything else comprised under the umbrella of what your business stands for.
 Not even counting how many ways you have to present yourself to customers.
 We’re talking about how many times you have to convey this information to people who are responsible for getting those new customers in.